Kubeinit/kubeinit/kubeinit/README.md

     <a href="https://opensource.org/licenses/Apache-2.0"><img height="20px" src="https://img.shields.io/badge/License-Apache%202.0-blue.svg"/> </a>
 </p>

-# Abstract
+# What is KubeInit?

 KubeInit provides Ansible playbooks and roles for the deployment and configuration of multiple Kubernetes distributions.

+# Mission

-The main goal of KubeInit is to have a fully automated way to deploy in a single command a curated list of prescribed architectures.
+KubeInit's mission is to have a fully automated way to deploy in a single command a curated list of prescribed architectures based on the following principles **(G.I.V.E.)**.

+<span style="font-weight: bold; font-size: 200%;color: #000;">G</span>uide new and experienced users and contributors to deploy quickly and easily
+Kubernetes clusters based on a set of prescribed architectures.

+<span style="font-weight: bold; font-size: 200%;color: #000;">I</span>ncentivate new users and contributors to overcome the learning curve to
+succesfully deploy complex Kubernetes scenarios.

+<span style="font-weight: bold; font-size: 200%;color: #000;">V</span>erify automatically that the defined prescribed architectures work seamlessly.

+<span style="font-weight: bold; font-size: 200%;color: #000;">E</span>engage with the upstream community for maintaining a strong community.

 # Documentation

-KubeInit's documentation is hosted in [this same repository](https://kubeinit.github.io/kubeinit/).
+KubeInit's documentation is hosted in [this same repository](https://docs.kubeinit.com).
-The documentation is rendered using Sphinx and uploaded to GitHub pages using a GitHub action.

 # KubeInit supported scenarios

-**K8s distribution:** OKD/OpenShift
+**K8s distribution:** OKD

 **Driver:** Libvirt

 **OS:** CentOS/Fedora, Debian/Ubuntu

 # Requirements